Skip to menu Skip to content Skip to footer

 Ian writes regularly on current development and international security issues in the Indo-Pacific region for a variety of publications, supporting public discussion on themes of direct interest to Australia.
 He supports UQ International Development as it works to engage with major development and humanitarian issues in the Indo-Pacific.

-Ian's book The Consul will be published on 19 July 2022.
+Ian's book The Consul was published by UQP in 2022.
 It focuses on the recent history of Australia's consular service and its adaptation to the imperatives of the early 21st century - growing traveller numbers, increased expectations, terrorism, arbitrary detention and health threats.
-These are matters of considerable current interest inluding in the context of abritrary detentions, the war in Ukraine and the resumption of international travel.
+These are matters of considerable current interest inluding in the context of abritrary detentions, the war in Ukraine and the resumption of international travel post-Covid.

 Works